Rotator cuff tear: Symptoms and effective treatment of a rotator cuff tear

 Surgical therapy

-You should prepare yourself accordingly for the treatment of shoulder diseases and injuries as well as wear and tear of the cuff.
+You should be prepared accordingly for the treatment of shoulder diseases and injuries as well as wear and tear of the cuff.

-If the supraspinatus tendon is damaged or if several tendons of the rotator cuff are worn, the extremity will be immobilized for a short time after the procedure.
+If the supraspinatus tendon is damaged or if several tendons of the rotator cuff show wear, the extremity will be immobilized for a short time after the procedure.

-At the beginning, raising the arm is only done as part of physiotherapy, passively or by using a movement chair.
+At the beginning, raising the arm only occurs as part of physiotherapy, passively or by using an exercise chair.

 During the course of the treatment, muscle strengthening exercises are necessary to prepare the rotator cuff muscles and the joint for sporting activities.